The ignore-at-your-own-risk rules about how the proposal is to be submitted:

 - The electronic version (file types, file names, size restrictions, media to be used)

 - The packaging instructions (labelling, separation of financial and technical submissions)

 - The delivery instructions (date, time, location, recipient)

-Sometimes include submission mandatories.
+They sometimes include submission mandatories.

-In Canadian contracting also called Instructions to Bidders; in American government contracting usually called Instructions for Proposal Preparation (IFPP).
+In Canadian contracting they’re also called Instructions to Bidders; in American government contracting usually called Instructions for Proposal Preparation (IFPP).

 Never under any name are they to be confused with evaluation criteria, which specify how the document produced in response to these instructions will be marked.